Immersed Lagrangian Floer cohomology via pearly trajectories: Introduction

 To show $d$ is well-defined, we prove the moduli space of $\text{index} = 1$ trajectories of the first four types in Figure \ref{fig:four types of trajectories} is a compact zero dimensional manifold.
 For compactness, one can use the Gromov's compactification to add all the possible degenerations to compactify the moduli space, and then ideally uses the transversality to show these degenerations do not exist.
 However, as usual, transversality in general is hard to achieve by simply perturbing the almost complex structure even in the exact Lagrangian immersion case.
 For this reason, we additionally assume the positivity conditions.
 One particular type of degenerations that we use {\em strong} positivity condition to preclude are the ones that contain ``ghost'' (constant) components.
 An example of this is a constant strip from $(p,q)\in R$ to $(q,p)\in R$ with one holomorphic disc attached at each side of the strip pictured in Figure \ref{fig: ghost}.
 Using strong positivity, we have $\ind(p,q) - \ind(q,p) = 2 \ind(p,q) - n \geq 2 \cdot \frac{n+2}{2} -n = 2$.
 To show $d^2 = 0$ the additional ingredients we need are the standard gluing results.

 In Section~\ref{lagrangian floer via hamiltonian perturbation} we show that the cohomology $HF^*(\iota)$ as above is isomorphic to the Hamiltonian version of Lagrangian Floer cohomology $HF^*_H(\iota)$.
 The isomorphism is a PSS (\cite{piunikhin1996symplectic}) type of isomorphism and is constructed via a chain map from $CF^*_H(\iota)$ to $CF^*(\iota)$ defined by counting three types of index $=0$ trajectories shown in Figure~\ref{fig: three trajectories} from the generators of $CF^*(\iota)$, which are self-intersection points $R$ and Morse critical points, to the generators of $CF^*_H(\iota)$, which are Hamiltonian chords.
 Let $\bold H := \{H_s\}_s$ be a $1$-parameter family of Hamiltonians with $\lim_{s\to -\infty}H_s = 0$ and $\lim_{s\to +\infty} H_s = H$.
 The three types of trajectories in Figure~\ref{fig: three trajectories} are the $\bold H$-perturbed version of Type (b), Type (d) and Type (e) in Figure~\ref{fig:four types of trajectories}, respectively.
+In case (III) the perturbation applies only to the curve on the right-hand side.
 Note that unlike the Type (e) in Figure~\ref{fig:four types of trajectories} the existence of Type (III) in Figure~\ref{fig: three trajectories} does not contradict to the strong positivity condition.

 To show the chain map induces an isomorphism on homology, we construct a backward map similarly, and prove that their compositions are homotopic to the identity maps.